chathushika2000/git-test/readme.txt.txt

-my name is Thushamini Chathushika
+my name is Thushamini Chathushika.my school is sujatha vidyalaya.